-Water sources are fairly easy to come by and many rely just on boiling the water.
+Water sources are reasonably easy to come by and many rely just on boiling the water.
 However, there are those who have a lifestraw type of water filter in their bag to avoid getting sick from consumption.
 They carry one or two water bottles that they fill up every time they find a fountain.

-Homeless survival lessons – The mental courage only few of us have
+Homeless survival lessons – The mental courage only a few of us have

 Suggested reading: Survivor mind – prepping starts with you!

-Homelessness is a real problem everywhere and it’s a true survival tests for most of the homeless.
-Knowing more about them and learning from these homeless survival lessons is a good way to prepare for any emergency situation that can change or life in minutes.
+Homelessness is a real problem everywhere and it’s a real survival test for most of the homeless.
+Knowing more about them and learning from these homeless survival lessons is an excellent way to prepare for any emergency situation that can change or life in minutes.

 During this time of year, don’t ignore the homeless and help them if you can.
 They are the real survivors of our cities and they have to face a harsh reality.
 A reality in which we can make a difference.
 If you donate clothes, don’t forget about the socks because as I said before, these are vital items that are overlooked by many of those who want to help.